Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - react_test_utils.Simulate
 - Element.event() (click, focus, blur)
-- `dispatchEvent`
+- Element.dispatchEvent

-In Dart, there are a few ways to generate browser events in tests.
-In the case the test is simply calling a simple event API to eumlate an event, the switch should be simple.
+In the case the test is simply calling a basic event API to emulate an event, the switch should be simple.
 Below is an example of doing this switch.

 Pre-existing test: